DeepYoke/ToxiMol/README.md

 This work explores the ability of general multimodal large language models (MLLMs) to detoxify molecules at the structural level.
-We present ToxiMol, the first benchmark designed specifically for this task, covering 11 toxicity remediation tasks with a total of 560 toxic molecules, and provide an evaluation framework (ToxiEval) to assess toxicity reduction, structural validity, and drug-likeness.
+We present ToxiMol, the first benchmark designed specifically for this task, covering 11 toxicity remediation tasks with a total of 560 toxic molecules, and provide an evaluation framework (ToxiEval) to assess toxicity reduction, structural validity, and drug-likeness, etc.

 <div align="center">
 <br><br>